Best daily deals

 Price: Free

 Nike Training Club is a great free piece of kit to have in your gym bag.
-There are more than 400 workouts to choose from focusing on particular muscles or those with specific equipment.
-It’s quite dizzying scrolling through the list at first, but there should be something for everyone here.
-Notably, all workouts are presented in video form, and lets users cast to supported devices.
+There are more than 400 workouts to choose from, focusing on particular muscles or those with specific equipment.
+Scrolling through the list at first is quite dizzying, but there should be something for everyone here.
+Notably, all workouts are presented in video form and let users cast to supported devices.
 This is great if you’re working out in front of a big screen.
-While the app has plenty of valid criticisms from users, you can’t really fault this app considering it’s completely free.
+While the app has plenty of valid criticisms from users, you can’t fault this app, considering it’s completely free.

 Runtastic workout apps